NerdfighterSean/bitcoin-tipping-extension/README.md

 # Bitcoin Tipping Browser Extension

+---

+This project's donation address is: 1FbiMFrhKjpmXwWzEB23Hq32Xuu5Vgn66b

+---

 ##Part 1: Make text or linked bitcoin addresses in the browser easier to tip.

 Use regex to detect bitcoin addresses in the browser.